History of Cambodia: Destruction and deaths caused by the regime

 20,000 people died of exhaustion or disease during the evacuation of Phnom Penh and its aftermath.
 Many of those forced to evacuate the cities were resettled in newly created villages, which lacked food, agricultural implements, and medical care.
 Many who lived in cities had lost the skills necessary for survival in an agrarian environment.
 Thousands starved before the first harvest.
 Hunger and malnutrition—bordering on starvation—were constant during those years.
 Most military and civilian leaders of the former regime who failed to disguise their pasts were executed.

 Some of the ethnicities in Cambodia, such as the Cham and Vietnamese, suffered specific and targeted and violent persecutions, to the point of some international sources referring to it as the "Cham genocide".
-Entire families and towns were targeted and attacked with the goal of significantly diminishing their numbers and eventually eliminated them.
+Entire families and towns were targeted and attacked with the goal of significantly diminishing their numbers and eventually eliminating them.
 Life in 'Democratic Kampuchea' was strict and brutal.
 In many areas of the country people were rounded up and executed for speaking a foreign language, wearing glasses, scavenging for food, absent for government assigned work, and even crying for dead loved ones.
 Former businessmen and bureaucrats were hunted down and killed along with their entire families; the Khmer Rouge feared that they held beliefs that could lead them to oppose their regime.
 A few Khmer Rouge loyalists were even killed for failing to find enough 'counter-revolutionaries' to execute.